rbnhmll/vue-workshop/vueJS_workshop--notes.md

   Manually select features
 ```

-When complete you should get the message
+When complete you should get the message:

 ```bash
 🎉  Successfully created project test.